olilarkin/ort-builder/README.md

-# ORTBuilder
+# ONNX Runtime static library builder

-Convert ONNX model to ORT and serialize C++ source code, generate custom slimmed ONNX Runtime static libs
+Converts an [ONNX](https://onnx.ai) model to ORT format and serializes it to C++ source code, generate custom slimmed ONNX Runtime static libs.

+The goal here is to create a flexible but tiny inference engine for use in Audio Plug-ins or Mobile apps e.g. [iPlug2 example](https://github.com/olilarkin/iPlug2OnnxRuntime).

+The scripts here are configured to create a minimal ORT binary using only the CPU provider.
+If you want to experiment with GPU inference, Core ML etc, you will have to modify

+## Instructions:

-0. Checkout ONNX Runtime `$ git clone https://github.com/microsoft/onnxruntime.git`
+1. Checkout ONNX Runtime `$ git clone https://github.com/microsoft/onnxruntime.git`

+2. Place your model in the folder named model.onnx

-1. Create a [virtual environment](https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments) `$ python3 -m venv venv`
+3. Create a [virtual environment](https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments) `$ python3 -m venv venv`

-2. Activate it `$ source ./venv/bin/activate`
+4. Activate it `$ source ./venv/bin/activate`

-3. Install dependencies `$ pip install -r requirements.txt`
+5. Install dependencies `$ pip install -r requirements.txt`

-4. Run `$ ./convert-model-to-ort.sh model.onnx`
+6. Run `$ ./convert-model-to-ort.sh model.onnx`

-5. Build for apple
-   Run `$ ./build-mac.sh`
-   Run `$ ./build-ios.sh`
-   Run `$ ./build-ios-simulator.sh`
-   Run `$ ./build-xcframework.sh`

-6. Build for win
-   Run `$ ./build-win.sh`
-   ... tbc

-7. Build for ...
-   Run `$ ./build-win.sh`
-   ... tbc
+7. Build static libraries using one of the `build-xxx.sh` shell scripts